 Yields 4 - 6 glasses

-- Boil 3 cups of water with 3 small sticks of cinnamon.
-Add 3 tbsp. sugar.
+1. Boil 3 cups of water with 3 small sticks of cinnamon.
+Add the sugar.
 Simmer until reduced to half.
 Let it cool.
-Discard cinnamon sticks.
+Discard the cinnamon sticks.

-- Mix the juice, 3 cups of water and the cooled cinnamon syrup.
+3. Mix the juice, water and the cooled cinnamon syrup.